• News

 Tristan takes the reigns from a cisgender perspective—a perspective many readers are likely coming from.
 He explains why, of course, gender-neutral pronouns are important to use for someone in your life.
 But gender-neutral pronouns are also important for cisgender people, especially when it comes to being gender-inclusive, like in the workplace.
 Tristan easily explains how a cisgender ally can work on changing their language, telling readers what to say when they inevitably mess up, and how so long as you keep trying, you’re already ahead of the curve.
 While it’s important to hear from non-binary people, learning from an ally can be even more enlightening for some.

 While the topics Archie and Tristan speak about can be very serious—proper representation is never something to laugh about—the art is at times waggish, and there’s a good helping of jokes to lighten the mood.
 But some of the jokes feel a little like inside jokes for allies and LGBTQ+ people.
-And while that wouldn’t necessarily be a problem in and of itself, I can see where some jokes would be confusing or even inflammatory to people not in the know, which feels like something you would want to avoid for a book like this.
+While that wouldn’t necessarily be a problem in and of itself, I can see where some jokes would be confusing or even inflammatory to people not in the know, which feels like something you would want to avoid for a book like this.
 Still, people in the community will get some hearty laughs.

 My only criticism about the art is its lack of color.
 Archie’s linework is well done, but their art would have reached farther with a splash of color here or there.
 Perhaps maybe even a bit of shadow.
 I can just imagine how colorful Archie’s clothing could be, so it just feels flat without any color.